 Later, when I served as staff on other men’s weekend — with the tree’s permission — I carried some leaves and placed them in the Talisman’s of newly initiated men; a pouch we carry to remind us of our transformative times.
 The fragrant leaves joined objects placed by other men: a salmon bone for strength; black and white rocks for men’s shadow and gold; Sage for cleansing.
 I asked the native American staff member making the pouches if I could include the cedar leaves from my tree.
 Upon discovery of what they were, he smiled: cedar was an important tree in his culture and was used for healing.
 A shiver ran down my spine as I realized that indeed, it had helped me heal.
 And now, I hoped, it would help the 30 men that carried those leaves away that weekend close to their hearts to heal as well; to move on with their lives.
 At that moment, part of my life’s circle felt complete and I felt a new phase of awareness and mission.
 And through that, a willingness to help others heal.

-So now I try to take time to listen to the trees and seek to understand their songs, to seek their wisdom.
+Now I make time to listen to the trees and seek to understand their songs and their wisdom.
 But in my efforts I’ve discovered that trees are not the only things that sing; indeed, all living things do.
 If you really listen you can even hear the planet sing, as it does every day: the waves, the wind, the soil, the very earth.
 And although I don’t know the words of the song, the music is magnificent.